 Email marketing can take many shapes and forms, including:

-- Promotional emails, which might tell you about a new item in the store, a special sale going on or a new service that you offer.
-These emails are actively selling to your customers.
+- Promotional, which might tell you about a new item in the store, a special sale going on or a new service that you offer.
+These are actively selling to your customers.

 Promotional emails usually have a specific CTA (Call To Action) that you want users to take.
-For example, a promotional email about a new line of hats will have a CTA to get customers to see the new hats in-store and purchase.
+For example, one about a new line of hats will have a CTA to get customers to see the new hats in-store and purchase.

-- Informational emails, which could include regular newsletters to promote company news and updates, or one-off announcements to let your customers know of a big change.
+- Informational, which could include regular newsletters to promote company news and updates, or one-off announcements to let your customers know of a big change.

 Informational emails don’t actively sell to your customers but are designed to keep them in the loop and establish a relationship with your customers.

-- Transactional emails, which are usually automated emails to confirm orders, provide shipping updates or provide booking details.
+- Transactional, which are usually automated to confirm orders, provide shipping updates or provide booking details.

-In our top small business email tips, we’ll show you how to master these types of emails to build your customer list and increase your revenue.
+In our top small business email tips, we’ll show you how to master these types of communication to build your customer list and increase your revenue.